CalebM1987/esri-loader-typings-helper/README.md

 # `esri-loader-typings-helper` Plugin

+## coming soon to the VS Code Marketplace!!!

 ![preview](./previews/plugin-async.gif)

-This plugin is designed for usage in TypeScript applications complete with helpers for loading [ArcGIS JavaScript API](https://developers.arcgis.com/javascript/latest/) modules using the [esri-loader](https://github.com/Esri/esri-loader) library.
+This plugin is designed for usage in TypeScript or JavaScript applications complete with helpers for loading [ArcGIS JavaScript API](https://developers.arcgis.com/javascript/latest/) modules using the [esri-loader](https://github.com/Esri/esri-loader) library.
 In addition to creating the `loadModules` syntax for you automatically, it will also create type annotations (based on [@types/arcgis-js-api](https://www.npmjs.com/package/@types/arcgis-js-api)) for the imported modules.
 This will attempt to guess what the appropriate types are, and may require some manual tweaking.

+> note: When using regular JavaScript, the typings will not be added and will just construct the regular `loadModules()` syntax.

 Here is an example of how to use the esri loader: